TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-08_Detection_Response_Analysis.md

 ### Overcome challenges
 - WORMHOLEEEEEEESS! xD
 - Looking for hack response strategies and only finding tips for hardening a system.
 - Learned a new word: remediation.
 It comes from remedy and can be used similarly to improving.
-Although it's about improving something thats undesirable.
+Although it's about improving something that's undesirable.

 ### Results
 **A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.
 The recovery happens on a different physical machine than the original database, and the entire process takes about 15 minutes.
 What is the RPO of the database?**